Al Hilal will ‘launch a loan transfer swoop for Arsenal outcast Aubameyang and pay his FULL £350k wages ahead of a PERMANENT move,’ according to the report.

 Al Hilal will ‘launch a loan transfer swoop for Arsenal outcast Aubameyang and pay his full £350k wages ahead of a PERMANENT move,’ according to the report.

-ARSENAL striker Pierre-Emerick Aubameyang is reportedly being courted by Al Hilal, who are willing to cover his astronomically high wages.
+ARSENAL striker Pierre-Emerick Aubameyang is said to have received a loan offer from Al Hilal, who are willing to cover his astronomical wages.

 After being stripped of his captaincy by MIkel Arteta, the 32-year-old has been heavily linked with a move away from Emirates.

-Al Nassr is said to have made Aubameyang a loan offer, with the option of signing him permanently for £6.7 million.
+Al Nassr is said to have made Aubameyang a loan offer, with the obligation to sign him permanently for £6.7 million.

-Al Hilal, a Saudi Arabian rival, is now said to have entered the race to bring the Gabonese international to the region.
+Al Hilal, a Saudi Arabian rival, is said to have entered the race to bring the Gabonese international to the Middle East.

 Al Hilal are also looking to bring the player to the Gulf country on loan, according to the Daily Mail, and are willing to pay all of his £350,000-a-week wages.